madelyncruz/commerce_order_simple_cleanup/README.md

 - Select the order status that should be deleted.
 - Select how old the order should be.
 - Select how many orders should be deleted.

-# Recommendations
-- Install and configure properly the "Elysia Cron" module.
-- Create a cron job on your hosting.